ForgeEssentials/ForgeEssentials/README.md

 ForgeEssentialsMain
 ===================

-The code on this branch is for Minecraft 1.6.4.
+The code on this branch is for Minecraft 1.7.10.
 File issues at the issue tracker.

 *******************
 ####Join us on our IRC channel: [#forgeessentials](http://webchat.esper.net/?channels=forgeessentials&prompt=1) on EsperNet.####

 *******************

 The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating a certain extent of WorldEdit functionality.
-Development by the team has officially stopped, though PRs are welcome, be it to fix bugs, or add modules, or whatever.
+Development by the team has officially stalled, though PRs are welcome, be it to fix bugs, or add modules, or whatever.

-*More information can be found at the [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*
+*More information can be found at the (wip - rewrite in progress) [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*

 ####This repo is for a port to Minecraft 1.6.4.
-There are compiled builds [here](http://dries007.net:8080/job/FE_164/).
+There are compiled builds [here](http://198.23.242.205:8080/job/ForgeEssentials-17/).
+Betas are to be considered very unstable.
+Approach with caution.
 Please make backups before attempting to use this on a live server.####

 <br>